BJ Miller: Personal life

-Miller is a triple amputee, a result of climbing on top of a parked train, his watch arching to the power overhead, and getting electrocuted in 1990 when he was a student at Princeton.
+Miller is a triple amputee, a result of climbing on top of a parked train, his watch arcing to the power overhead, and getting electrocuted in 1990 when he was a student at Princeton.

+Miller's older sister, Lisa, died by suicide in 2000 at the age of 32.
+Miller spoke about the experience and how it impacted his view of grief on Anderson Cooper's podcast All There Is.